sutta » mn » Majjhima Nikāya 114

 evarūpaṁ, bhante, saññāpaṭilābhaṁ sevato akusalā dhammā parihāyanti, kusalā dhammā abhivaḍḍhanti.

-That way of acquiring perception causes unskillful qualities to decline while skillful qualities grow.
+That acquisition of perception causes unskillful qualities to decline while skillful qualities grow.

 ‘Saññāpaṭilābhampāhaṁ, bhikkhave, duvidhena vadāmi—

-‘I say that there are two ways of acquiring perception:
+‘I say that there are two acquisitions of perception:

 sevitabbampi, asevitabbampi;